 - Raising awareness through initiatives such as Climate Week.

 Reducing our emissions

-The Council participated in an interim year of Climate Change Reporting, for the year 2014/15, to trial the reporting.
-In November 2016 the Council submitted a report to the Sustainable Scotland Network, for the year 2015/16, to meet statutory reporting requirements.
+We took part in an interim year of climate change reporting, in 2014/15, to trial the reporting.
+In the following years we have submitted reports to the Sustainable Scotland Network to meet statutory reporting requirements.

 North East Scotland Climate Change Partnership

 In 2008 the Council became one of a range of public and private sector organisations to form the North East Scotland Climate Change Partnership (NESCCP).
 The group meets regularly - working to reduce the impact of climate change and propose options for how we adapt to the changes climate change can bring.